camunda-community-hub/camunda-space-traders/README.md

 game, you can purchase a ship, navigate to an asteroid field, mine ore, sell goods, and deliver goods to fulfill your contract.
 And this is just the beginning! 🚀

 This repository contains an SDK and instructions to play the game using the Camunda stack.

+> [!NOTE]
+> **SpaceTraders** is free.
+No registration is required.
+Currently in alpha state with bi-weekly server resets.
+>
+> **Camunda 8** is required.
+Register for [Saas](https://signup.camunda.com/) (free trial for 30 days) or download the [self-managed](https://docs.camunda.io/docs/self-managed/platform-deployment/overview/) version (free).

 ## Get Started 🔧

 The best way to understand how to play SpaceTraders is to follow the [Quickstart guide](https://docs.spacetraders.io/quickstart/new-game).
 It is a great interactive tutorial that teaches the primary steps and concepts of the game.

 While doing the tutorial, you will realize that it follows a kind of process.
-And, this process can be executed and automated using the Camunda stack.
+And, this process can be executed and automated using the Camunda stack. 💡

-You can choose between different ways depending on your interest, skills, and time:
+You can choose between different ways depending on your interests, skills, and time:

-- Use a manual [user-driver process](manual-process) that guides you though the tutorial using Camunda forms and Tasklist. (easy; fast; for beginners)
+- Use a manual [user-driver process](manual-process) based on Camunda forms and Tasklist.
+View your data and execute commands via forms.
+To fulfill the Quickstart guide or to discover your possibilities. (easy; fast; for beginners)
-- Use the [SDK](sdk), reusable process blocks in form of a connector template, to build your own process. (advanced;
+- Use the [SDK](sdk) based on Camunda connectors to build your process.
+Easy access to all SpaceTraders APIs and very flexible.
+To fulfill your goals in your own way. (advanced;
-  requires process modelling; for devs and process designers)
+  requires process modeling; for devs and process designers)
 - DIY (do-it-yourself).
 Check out the
   SpaceTraders [API documentation](https://spacetraders.stoplight.io/docs/spacetraders/11f2735b75b02-space-traders-api)
-  and build the process yourself, for example, using the Camunda REST connector. (for devs and Camunda experts)
+  and build a process yourself, for example, using the Camunda REST connector. (for devs and Camunda experts)

+## SDK 🛠️

+The SDK is the core part of this project.
+It allows you to interact with the SpaceTraders API and play the game in your process.

+The SDK is essentially a connector template that can be used in the Camunda Modeler after downloading it from the [Camunda Marketplace](https://marketplace.camunda.com/en-US/apps/420889/spacetraders-sdk).
+Since the SDK is based on the Camunda REST connector, it can be used out-of-the-box in SaaS or together with the [Connectors Bundle](https://docs.camunda.io/docs/self-managed/connectors-deployment/install-and-start/#connector-runtime-and-function) in Self-Managed.

+Read more about the usage of the SDK [here](sdk).

+On top of the SDK, you can use [process blocks](process-blocks) via call activities in your process.
+These blocks are reusable processes that contain certain steps to fulfill a specific task, for example, to navigate a ship.

+## Resources 📖

+References:

+- [SpaceTraders documentation](https://docs.spacetraders.io/) to read about the game
+- [SpaceTraders API (interactive)](https://spacetraders.stoplight.io/docs/spacetraders) to discover the available game APIs
+- [Camunda FEEL documentation](https://docs.camunda.io/docs/components/modeler/feel/language-guide/feel-expressions-introduction/) to learn how to write expressions for BPMN processes

+Tools:

+- [SpaceTraders Playground](https://docs.spacetraders.io/playground) to visualize the game
+- [FEEL Playground](https://camunda.github.io/feel-scala/docs/playground/) to draft expressions for BPMN processes

 ## The challenge 🏁

-The primary goal of the game (on the beginning) is to fulfill your contract.
-This requires to mine resources and deliver specific goods, for example, 7100 units of aluminium ore.
+In the beginning, the primary goal of the game is to fulfill your contract.
+This requires to mine resources and deliver specific goods, for example, 7100 units of aluminum ore.

 To make this more fun and engaging, we created a challenge to track your progress and share it with others.